zodac/folding-stats/README.md

 ## Starting The System

-There are three components to the system:
+There are four components to the system:

-- The `frontend`, hosting the UI
+- The `frontend` container, hosting the UI
-- The `backend`, for stats calculation and hardware/team/user management
+- The `backend` container, for stats calculation and hardware/team/user management
-- The `database`, for persistent storage
+- The `database` container, for persistent storage
+- The `prometheus` container, for metrics

 These are all run as individual docker containers, and are configured by the `docker-compose.yml` file in the root of the repository.
 To start, you can run the commands: